dotnet/docs-maui/docs/platform-integration/communication/authentication.md

 If your project's Target Android version is set to **Android 11 (R API 30)** or higher, you must update your _Android Manifest_ with queries that use Android's [package visibility requirements](https://developer.android.com/preview/privacy/package-visibility).

-In the _Platforms/Android/AndroidManifest.xml_ file, add the following `queries/intent` nodes the `manifest` node:
+In the _Platforms/Android/AndroidManifest.xml_ file, add the following `queries/intent` nodes in the `manifest` node:

 ```xml
 <queries>